 3. Enable the Xrdp Server

 When the remote desktop server is installed on your machine, it might not start automatically.
 You need to enable and start the remote desktop server manually.
-You can run the following system control command-lines given below to enable and start the Xrdp server.
+You can run the following system control command lines below to enable and start the Xrdp server.

 sudo systemctl enable --now xrdp systemctl start xrdp